wwk-gif/SAMF/README.md

 ---

 ## Contact
-If you have any questions, please contact 332516060892@zzuli.edu.cn.
+If you have any questions, please contact guoyanbu@zzuli.edu.cn.
+332516060892@zzuli.edu.cn.